 There are opportunities during the Mt Todd Project to conduct closure of a number of the facilities prior to or during operation, including the current HLP.
+Once the final raises of both TSFs are completed, then revegetation of the embankments can be initiated.
 In addition, it may be possible to close portions of the WRD, but this opportunity may be limited by the need for a selective waste rock placement program to help mitigate potential ARD.